 Our farms generate a range of produce, including dairy products, various meats, honey, preserves, eggs and vegetables, some of which are sold at the monthly Farmers Market, which takes place in the village hall on the second Sunday of each month along with the Big Breakfast.
 This market also offers some locally produced crafts.

 The village holds various events throughout the year, such as a Duck Race, Auction of Promises, Summer Fete, Flower Show, theatre productions, suppers and lunches, quizzes and bingo to raise funds for the three village based charities, established to maintain our beautiful old church - St Mary’s -, our refurbished and extended Village Hall and our Recreation Area.

 The village has a local news sheet – The Donyatt Despatch - which is produced on a monthly basis and distributed to the homes in the village, to keep residents informed of things that have been going on in the previous month and of upcoming events.
 The news sheet is also available on the News and Events page of this website, if you are interested to see what’s going on in Donyatt.

 We have a local skittles league which has gained popularity and which plays a series of matches throughout the winter months.
 A village football club has also been set up, which uses the Recreation Area to practise and play.
 The Recreation area also has children's play equipment and is a safely enclosed area on Donyatt Hill.
 There is a twice monthly Whist Drive, a T-Cosy as well as other monthly opportunities for residents (and others) to meet and socialise.

-So, although ours may not be a big settlement – blink and you might miss it on the A358 – it does offer its residents the opportunity to be part of a real community, with plenty on offer to get involved with and enjoy.
+So, although ours may not be a big settlement – blink and you might miss it on the A358 – it does offer its residents and visitors the opportunity to be part of a real community, with plenty on offer to get involved with and enjoy.